Helping Project Managers Get Their Groove Back:

 Making the Case for a PMO:

 PMOs are misunderstood creatures.
 The first challenge in gaining acceptance of PMOs is conveying their value.
 The fact is there is a strong correlation between the existence of a PMO and project success.
 Second, not all PMOs are the same.
 Each organization is different, and PMOs can be structured to meet the unique needs of each organization.
 The bottom line is this: if you do not have a PMO, create one.
 If you have an ineffective one, double down and make it better.
-This paper will help you first make the case for having a PMO, and second, provide guidance on how to get started on your path to an impactful PMO.
+This paper will help you make the case for having a PMO and provide guidance on how to get started on your path to an impactful PMO.

 Practical Knowledge Management – The Keys to Customer Satisfaction: